kirovtome/kirovtome.xyz/_posts/2019-07-15-download-twitch-clips-with-python.md

 ### Configure the script
 1. Download or clone the repository from [here](https://github.com/kirovtome/python-twitch-clips).
 2. Extract the repository.
-3. Insert the Twitch Client ID into the script by changing the variable 'var_client_id' value.
+3. Insert the Twitch Client ID into the script by changing the variable 'client_id' value.
 4. Copy the Twitch clip URL.
 5. Execute the script by running the following command
 ```console